 Flour is one of the foundations of baking.
-And if you're like most of us, you never give a second thought to how long flour lasts.
+And if you're like most of us, you never give a second thought to how to store flour long term.
 But if you accidentally used an expired or rancid batch of flour, you and your taste testers will know immediately that something doesn't taste right.
+Read on to find out about the shelf life of your flour and long term storage methods.

-Aside from that, flour that is past it's shelf life, doesn't produce the best breads, muffins and cakes.
-In order to avoid this baking flop from happening to you - it's important to note your the shelf life of flour, how to store flour so it stays fresh and the signs of spoilage.
+Aside from being past its expiration date, flour that hasn't been in proper storage, doesn't produce the best breads, muffins, and cakes, plus it can be a breeding ground for insect eggs and bugs.
+In order to avoid this from happening to your flour - it's important to note the shelf life of flour, the best option for long-term flour storage, and the signs of spoilage.

 Find more gluten free baking tips on xanthan gum replacements, brown rice flour alternatives, and even arrowroot flour substitutes.